 Once your mac and the wiimote have been synced you should be able to control the pointer as you would with you mouse by enabling mouse.
 The application gives you the option to do so using the motion control or through IR control.
 IR works best but you may not have IR receivers setup on your computer.
 Motion control is a bit jerky but is fun to play around with as the mouse follows the movements you make with your hand.

 Overall, using the wiimote as your mouse can be fun to play with.
 The process only takes a few minutes and is as simple as clicking a few buttons.
-The ability to use the remote in place of the Remote Control for Front Row heavily outweighs the ability to use the remote as you would a mouse.
+The ability to use the remote in place of the Remote Control heavily outweighs the ability to use the remote as you would a mouse.